musictheory/NilScript/README.md

-warn-debugger             | Boolean  | Warn about use of 'debugger' statement warn-empty-array-element  | Boolean  | Warn about empty array element warn-global-no-type       | Boolean  | Warn about missing type annotations on @globals warn-this-in-methods      | Boolean  | Warn about usage of 'this' in oj methods warn-self-in-non-methods  | Boolean  | Warn about usage of 'self' in non-oj methods warn-unknown-ivars        | Boolean  | Warn about unknown ivars warn-unknown-selectors    | Boolean  | Warn about usage of unknown selectors warn-unknown-superclasses | Boolean  | Warn about usage of unknown selectors
+warn-debugger             | Boolean  | Warn about use of 'debugger' statement warn-empty-array-element  | Boolean  | Warn about empty array element warn-global-no-type       | Boolean  | Warn about missing type annotations on @globals warn-this-in-methods      | Boolean  | Warn about usage of 'this' in NilScript methods warn-self-in-non-methods  | Boolean  | Warn about usage of 'self' in non-NilScript methods warn-unknown-ivars        | Boolean  | Warn about unknown ivars warn-unknown-selectors    | Boolean  | Warn about usage of unknown selectors warn-unknown-superclasses | Boolean  | Warn about usage of unknown selectors